-Cooley's Semiconductor group includes attorneys from all of the Firm's major practice areas.
-Our team-oriented approach allows clients to work directly with attorneys who have the right skill set and experience to get the job done efficiently and effectively.
+Cooley's Semiconductor group includes lawyers from all of the Firm's major practice areas.
+Our team-oriented approach allows clients to work directly with lawyers who have the right skill set and experience to get the job done efficiently and effectively.
 It also enables us to meet virtually every need of both growing and established semiconductor companies.

 From Arrow to Avnet, Intel to IBM, Microsoft to Motorola and TSMC to UMC, we have represented, negotiated or litigated against virtually every company with a major presence in the semiconductor industry.
 Here is a sampling of our work: